Prekmurje Slovene: 19th century

 Unlike Kardos, József Borovnyák was a Catholic priest who adapted standard Prekmurje Slovene to the standard Slovene.
-Borovnyák also contributed to the functional development of the Prekmurje dialect, e.g. with his political brochure Máli politicsni vodnik (1869).
+Borovnyák also contributed to the functional development of the Prekmurje Slovene, e.g. with his political brochure Máli politicsni vodnik (1869).

 In 1875, the poet, writer, translator and journalist Imre Augustich established the first Prekmurje Slovene newspaper.
 Prijátel (The Friend).
 Then he wrote a new Hungarian–Prekmurje Slovene grammar (Návuk vogrszkoga jezika, 1876) and translated works of Hungarian poets and writers.

 Augustich approached the standard Slovene, but at first he retained the Hungarian alphabet.
-Later he introduced the Gaj alphabet in the Prijátel and in a new coursebook Prirodopis s kepami, the first natural science book in the Prekmurje dialect.
+Later he introduced the Gaj alphabet in the Prijátel and in a new coursebook Prirodopis s kepami, the first natural science book in the Prekmurje Slovene.

 In 1871, József Bagáry wrote the first schoolbook that used the Gaj alphabet (Perve knige – čtenyá za katholičánske vesničke šolê).
 The Magyarization policy tried to exclude it from school usage but it enjoyed such a popularity in schools that it was reprinted in 1886.

-In the last decades of the 19th and 20th centuries, the terms "Wends" and "Wendish language" were promoted mostly by pro-Hungarians to emphasize the difference between the Hungarian Slovenes and other Slovenes, attempting to create a separate ethnic identity for them.
+At the turn of the 19th and 20th centuries, the terms "Wends" and "Wendish language" were promoted mostly by pro-Hungarians to emphasize the difference between the Hungarian Slovenes and other Slovenes, attempting to create a separate ethnic identity for them.

 The Prekmurje Slovene language kept up with the changes of the modern era and was able to reinvent itself on its own or by adopting innovations from the (Central) Slovene and Croatian languages.
 The assertion that the Prekmurje Slovene slowly declined with modernization in the mid-19th century is not credible.
 It is contradicted by the first science books (by Kossics and Augustich) and the first news publications.